Your business knows things AI doesn't.

 Context inside the cockpit

-When your team is reviewing an AI workflow run in Forge, Lore surfaces related decisions and prior attempts so they're reviewing with full context — not just the action in front of them.
+When your team reviews an AI workflow run in Forge, Lore surfaces related decisions and prior attempts — full context, not just the action in front of them.

 Evidence that accumulates over time

 Temper measures what's working.
 Lore remembers why.
-Experiment results, quality trends, and evaluation outcomes land in Lore and become searchable — so the next time a similar question comes up, your team has evidence to draw from.
+Experiment results and quality trends land in Lore and become searchable — so the next similar question starts from evidence.

 Informed answers instead of generic ones

-Any AI workflow running on your Foundry deployment can query Lore mid-execution.
+Any AI workflow can query Lore mid-execution.
 The estimator workflow knows your historical bid data.
 The compliance workflow knows your prior exception history.
-The output reflects your business, not a generic model.
+The output reflects your business.

 Talk to us about Lore.

 Lore is part of every Foundry engagement.
-When we embed inside your business, we capture institutional knowledge from day one — decisions made, approaches tried, patterns observed.
-By month six, your AI and your people both draw from the same growing foundation.
+When we embed, we capture institutional knowledge from day one: decisions made, approaches tried, patterns observed.
+By month six, your AI and your people draw from the same growing foundation.